SpyridonLaz/Coursaros/README.md

 ## Storing Login Credentials
 On a private computer, it is always better if the software doesn't repeatedly ask you for your credentials.
 To make the software automatically use your login credentials, create a hidden file called `.coursetk` in your home directory and provide the credentials in two lines.
 The first line should contain your email address and the second line should contain your password.

-Moreover, `Coursaros` will ask you to save your login details if you have not asked it to skip saving the credentials.
+Moreover, `Edx` will ask you to save your login details if you have not asked it to skip saving the credentials.
 If it doesn't ask, you can update your credentials in `.edxauth` file any time.
 On a Unix machine, you can create this file with `touch ~/.edxauth` and edit with your favorite editor.
 A sample `.edxauth` file has been included in this repo.

 ## Bugs & Issues